rparet/muddler-wiki/Triggers.md

     ]
   },
   {
-  # You would describe the next script in this folder here.
+  # You would describe the next trigger in this folder here.
   }
 ]
 ```